 She grew even sadder.
 "You said you wanted to work in Sanfrisco, to visit Gus at Laddin every day."

 Was Aladdin really keeping Gus in custody?
 If Gus had displayed ultra powers, they just might lock him up for study.
-Evie couldn't know how the agency operated, so her description of their intervention held credibility.
+Evie couldn't know how the agency operated, so her description of their intervention held the ring of truth.
 San Francisco, interestingly enough, was the Aladdin regional headquarters, and also the location of a secret Aladdin prison for ultras.
-If Gus had been taken for incarceration, relocating him to San Francisco made sense.
+If Gus had been taken for incarceration, relocating him to San Francisco would make sense.
 As a trusted Aladdin employee, I could probably gain access to the boy on a regular basis.

 All at once, a strange thought came to me.
 What if Gus's powers had originally been mine?
 Could my magic have inexplicably transferred itself from me to him?
 That would explain a lot.
-If only I could get back my Mantra ability, Aladdin would have no reason to keep him locked up.
+Maybe if I could get back my Mantra ability, Aladdin would have no reason to keep him locked up.

 What was I saying?
 How could I possibly undo something that shouldn't have happened in the first place?

 "Evie, darling, I'm going to talk to Lauren after she gets home from school.
 Once I understand what went wrong, maybe we can set things right."

 She was suddenly all eagerness.
 "Can you make all the bad things go away?"

 "I'm not sure, but I promise to do my best.
 Tell me, was everything still okay with you, me, and Gus after we visited the Kid's Club Thursday night?"